Azoospermia and Male Infertility

 3) Maturation arrest.
 Sperm precursor cells are made, but they do not transform into mature sperm.

 Men who have only Sertoli cells (SCO) and those with hypospermatogenesis generally have high FSH levels and smaller testicle volumes (the classic presentation for men with NOA).
 Maturation arrest, however, can be difficult to diagnose.
 With maturation arrest, immature sperm parts are often being produced in large numbers, so there is lots of activity going on in the testicle, but no fully formed sperm result from it.
 Since the testicles are being productive (i.e. making sperm parts), the brain can be tricked into thinking that the testicular production is good, and therefore the FSH level remains normal.
 Testicular volume is also often normal since the spermatogenic cells are busy making sperm parts.
-Because these sperm parts are generally not seen in a semen analysis evaluation and FSH and testicular size are both normal, it is often very difficult to distinguish maturation arrest from obstruction as a cause of azoospermia by using just non-invasive testing.
+Because these sperm parts are not seen in a semen analysis evaluation and FSH and testicular size are both normal, it is often very difficult to distinguish maturation arrest from obstruction/transport problem as a cause of azoospermia by using just non-invasive testing.

 In azoospermic men with a normal FSH and testicular volume, steps should be taken to look for all possible causes of reversible obstructive azoospermia (OA) and sperm transport issues (see the "Obstructive Azoospermia" section below for more details of the recommended evaluation).
 Also, the man should take the steps described in the Sperm Boot Camp to improve the environment for sperm production as much as possible.
 If no sperm return to the ejaculate, then the only way to know if there is a blockage/transport vs. maturation arrest sperm production problem is by doing a testicular biopsy.
 This can be performed in many ways- I personally prefer a testicular sperm aspiration (TESA) approach, but some fertility specialists prefer other techiques (such as TESE)- these are explored in more detail in the "Obstructive Azoospermia" section below.
 If the couple is interested in the possible IVF/ICSI in the future, it is strongly recommended to have a fertility lab involved and ready to freeze any extracted sperm at the time of the aspiration/extraction, so that if sperm are found, another procedure does not need to be performed just to get usable sperm for IVF/ICSI in the future.